Good Shepherd Lutheran Church Logo

 - For our Miscellaneous Table we are collecting individual items such as deodorant, shampoos/conditioners, cleaning supplies, diapers/wipes, male/female personal items...).
 Perhaps you have extras in your cupboards or can buy some locally.

-All services now include closed captioning.
-Just look for the CC symbol on the screen (not included on phone screens due to size) and click on it.
+Just look for the CC Closed captioning examplesymbol on the screen (not included on phone screens due to size) and click on it.
 We suggest that you turn this on for Pastor's announcements and the sermon but leave it off for the liturgy and music as the liturgy and song lyrics are already on the video.
+Vimeo's captions are accurate and easy to read!

-This is a full service - prayers, sermon and music.
+This livestream broadcast includes the entire service - prayers, sermon and music.
 The liturgy will be provided on the web site as a PDF document, along with a "public" version of the weekly bulletin (no contact information and no weekly giving statement).
-The recording includes the liturgy and song lyrics superimposed on the video images.
+The recording includes the liturgy and song lyrics superimposed on the video images as well as closed captioning.
 You are encouraged to respond to the liturgy and sing along with Adam.
 Go to: https://gslcms.org/watch.

 If you do not have a way to view our GSLC service at home, we have a limited number of Kindle tablets available.
 These are provided, upon request, with recordings of GSLC's recent church services.
 These are self-contained touch screen video devices.
 Please contact Trisha at the office during the week (Monday - Thursday, 8am to noon) at 805 967-1416 for more information about the tablets.